lingxiaozhou/CATE-SpatioTemporal-Causal/README.md

 This repository contains the code to reproduce the simulation and application results from the manuscript:

-*Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: How Economic Assistance Moderates the Effects of Airstrikes on Insurgent Violence.*
+*Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference*

 ## Repository Structure
 * `Applications/`: Contains scripts and data for real-world application studies.